gnarzilla/deadlight-bootstrap/README.md

 - Built to learn Cloudflare Workers
 - Inspired by the need for simple, fast, edge-native websites
-- Special thanks to LLMs and vibe coding; Use the tools that you have at hand.

 [Support is greatly appreciated! - ko-fi/gnarzilla](https://ko-fi.com/gnarzilla)